Ankitkumarjaiswal23/Tech_challenge/README.md

 jq --version

-3. Before executing the meta data script configure the aws cli using the below command:
+**3. Before executing the meta data script configure the aws cli using the below command:**

 aws configure